 Letter from the Chairwoman of the Compensation Committee

-On behalf of the Board of Directors and the Compensation Committee, I am pleased to introduce the Compensation Report of SIG Combibloc Group AG (“SIG” or the “Company”) for the year ended 31 December 2020.
-This report on compensation complements our business, financial and corporate governance reports and describes SIG’s compensation system and its governance, as well as the underlying principles that ensure that compensation, particularly the variable components, are linked to the overall performance of SIG.
+On behalf of the Board of Directors and the Compensation Committee, I am pleased to introduce the Compensation Report of SIG Combibloc Group AG (“SIG” or the “Company”) for the year ended 31 December 2021.
+This report on compensation complements our business, financial, social responsibility and corporate governance reports and describes SIG’s compensation system and its governance, as well as the underlying principles that ensure that compensation, particularly the variable components, are linked to the overall performance of SIG.

 The principles guiding SIG’s compensation framework are to attract, engage and retain executives and employees, to drive sustainable performance and to encourage behaviours that are in line with SIG’s values as well as with the long-term interests of shareholders.
 The Compensation Committee regularly assesses, reviews and develops the compensation framework to ensure that it is aligned with these principles.

-We believe that this report includes all relevant information regarding SIG’s compensation system and that our remuneration system rewards performance in a balanced and sustainable manner that aligns well with shareholders’ interests and makes SIG an attractive employer.
+We believe that this report provides a comprehensive overview of SIG’s compensation philosophy and approach.
+Further we are convinced that our remuneration system rewards performance in a balanced and sustainable manner that is well-aligned with shareholders’ interests and equips SIG with effective tools in a competitive work environment.

 On behalf of SIG, the Compensation Committee and the entire Board of Directors, I would like to thank you, our shareholders, for your contributions and your continued trust in SIG.